Cosmo-Tech/run-orchestrator/docs/templates_commands/legacy_run.md

 ## Description

-This template represent a full legacy run template requiring a lot of environment variables and making use of `csm-orc` commands
+This template represents a full legacy run template requiring a lot of environment variables and making use of `csm-orc` commands.

-Most environment variables are defined in the ["Brewery+Docker"](../tutorial/advanced_cosmotech_simulator.md#what-environment-variables-are-made-available-by-the-api) tutorial
+Most environment variables are defined in the ["Brewery+Docker"](../tutorial/advanced_cosmotech_simulator.md#what-environment-variables-are-made-available-by-the-api) tutorial.

 ## Template